 How to Get a Trading Non-Regulated Derivative Contracts & Currencies in Spot Market Business License in Dubai

-The Trading Non-Regulated Derivative Contracts & Currencies in Spot Market licence (Activity Code: 6612.97) falls under the Financial category of Business Licences.
+The Trading Non-Regulated Derivative Contracts & Currencies in Spot Market license (Activity Code: 6612.97) falls under the Financial category of Business Licenses.
 It permits holders to engage in the buying and selling of currencies and non-regulated derivative contracts in the spot market, meaning transactions are settled immediately or within a very short timeframe rather than at a future date.

 This activity is classified under ISIC-aligned financial services and encompasses: